-In Beirut, the specially-appointed Secretary Court met at the offices of the Military Tribunal after taking the oath of new office.
+Background: In Beirut, the specially-appointed Secretary Court met at the offices of the Military Tribunal after taking the oath of new office.
 The Court deals with security violations in the Lebanese Capital.

 SYNOPSIS: The oath-taking ceremony took place at the Lebanese Military Tribunal buildings in central Beirut.
 It came at a time in Lebanon when the resident 30-thousand-strong Syrian peacekeeping force is finding it increasingly difficult to maintain the uneasy peace between right-wing Christian and the Palestinian-Moslem left-wing factions.